-It’s time to ditch the switch courier service.
+It’s time to ditch your traditional courier service and switch to Dispatch.

-Last week I was out to lunch with a friend, of course we ended up talking shop.
-I began to share about Dispatch and what we do.
+Last week I was out to lunch with a friend, of course, we ended up talking shop.
+I began to share about Dispatch, what we do, and why we consider ourselves a next generation courier service.
 After she asked me some detailed questions, she started laughing and said I must have been a fly on the wall that week.
-As an account executive — she spent the better part of 3 days trying to find a package their local courier service said had been delivered.
+As an account executive — she spent the better part of three days trying to find a package their local courier service said had been delivered.

 I watched as she pulled out her phone to show me the 22 emails exchanged with the courier company.
 “That’s not the end,” she said, "Six calls later and I still have no answers."
-The real kicker — was where the package was finally found, that had us both shaking our heads.
-I’ll get to where they found it in minute.
+The real kicker was where the package was finally found, which had us both shaking our heads.
+I’ll get to where they found it in a minute.

 We totaled it up — she spent a total of 15 hours trying to get this handled for her big account.
 Kudos to her, but when we went back to see how often she was doing this — well, the numbers would make the CFO’s stomach churn.
 He would be rethinking that volume discount courier.
-Turns out it was not a deal at all — they were spending more in clean up and customer loss than the discount gave them.
+Turns out it was not a deal at all — they were spending more on clean-up and customer-loss than the discount gave them.

 I wish this was an isolated story, it’s not.
-Everyday our team in the field comes back with stories like this from new accounts.
+Every day our team in the field comes back with stories like this from new accounts.
 In today's on-demand, customer-centric market, we can't afford to lose business.
-If the trends tell us anything they are pointing to a delivery becoming a major battle ground.
-When folks like Amazon, FedEx and UPS spend close to $100 billion dollars over the last 5 years to ramp up for same day delivery it’s clear delivery is about to undergo some serious changes and rightfully so.
+If the trends tell us anything, they are pointing to delivery becoming a major battleground.
+When folks like Amazon, FedEx, and UPS spend close to $100 billion dollars over the last five years to ramp up for same-day delivery, it’s clear delivery is about to undergo some serious changes.
+And rightfully so.
 My question is will it address the real issues?

 So what are some of the real issues in my estimation?

-- Inefficient systems - Customers call in to place an order, a courier is called, someone calls the customer to tell them a delivery will be there during some timeframe you have no control over and have zero visibility around.
-When it doesn’t arrive and 40% of the time that’s the case — the customer calls back to the store, who calls the courier company, who calls the driver — if they can reach them, to find out where things stand.
+- Inefficient systems - Customers call in to place an order, a courier is called, someone calls the customer to tell them the delivery will be there during some timeframe you have no control over and have zero visibility around.
+When it doesn’t arrive, and 40% of the time that’s the case, the customer calls back to the store, who calls the courier company, who calls the driver (if they can reach them), to find out where things stand.
 Not quite the six calls my friend had to make, but close.
 Everyone involved is frustrated.

 - Driver Network Availability - What if the improvements didn't stop there.
-What if, you were able to leverage all these crowd source drivers who are already out driving around town?
-You would have an on demand driver network there when you need them, not when you don't.
+What if, you were able to leverage all these crowdsourced drivers who are already out driving around town?
+You would have an on-demand driver network there when you need them, not when you don't.
 Even better, you're not paying them a salary, just the delivery fee.
 Which by the way is the only fee you pay with Dispatch, and in many cases cheaper than the volume discount price you have now.

 So where was that package anyway?
 Well, the delivery driver couldn’t find anyone to open the gate, so he thought, why not just throw it over the fence, into bushes that hid the package.
-Oh, did I mention the package was filled with breakables, and after 3 days of trying to find it, my friend ended up reordering and delivering (for free) again.
-All this work to clean up a delivery person’s poor choice.
+Oh, did I mention the package was filled with breakables?
+After three days of trying to find it, my friend ended up reordering and delivering (for free), again.
+All this work, just to clean up a delivery person’s poor choice.

 Want to kick the tires to see if our platform might be a good fit?
 We’d be happy to stop by and give you a quick tour.
-Just let Dusty or Ryan know, they’ll be happy to walk you through it.
+Just reach out and we'll be happy to walk you through it.